JS-DevTools/simplifyify/README.md

 Browserify Transforms
 --------------------------
 Simplifyify honors the [`browserify.transform`](https://github.com/substack/node-browserify#browserifytransform) field in your `package.json` file.
-For example, the following configuration would use [Babelify](https://github.com/babel/babelify) to transform your ES6 code to ES5:
+For example, the following configuration uses [Babelify](https://github.com/babel/babelify) to transform your ES6 code to ES5:

 ```json
 {